KATY GUARDIANSHIP ATTORNEYS

 Ultimately, appointing a guardian in Texas will involve following specific protocols as set out by the court system.

-Why Choose Theander & Grimes for Guardianship Matters?
+Why Theander & Grimes is Your Best Choice for Guardianship

 Establishing a guardianship over a loved can be an emotional process.
 We understand that each person and family will have individual needs and concerns.
 Let our team help you make smart choices about how to preserve the happiness of those in your case.